JasperFx/jasper/documentation/documentation/integration/customizing_envelopes.md

 <!--title:Working Directly with Envelopes-->

-The `IMessageContext.Send(message, Action<Envelope>)` method allows you to override how a Jasper message is sent and even processed by directly altering the `Envelope`:
+The `IMessageContext.SendEnvelope(Envelope)` method allows you to override how a Jasper message is sent and even processed by directly altering the `Envelope` object that is created for you behind the scenes by `IMessageContext.Send()` or `IMessageContext.Publish()`.
+Here are some sample customizations of `Envelope` to control how a message is published:

 <[sample:CustomizingEnvelope]>